francescopinotti92/EPINEST/README.md

 # EPINEST

-An agent-based model for epidemic simulation in poultry production networks.
+An agent-based model for epidemic simulation in poultry production and distribution networks.

-This repository contains code to install and run **EPINEST** and to analyse simulation output.
+This repository contains code to install and run **EPINEST** and to analyse simulation outputs.

 # Installation